CristianMart1nez/What2Wear/README.md

 Our platform offers a user-friendly interface designed to make outfit planning both simple and enjoyable.
 Whether you're preparing for work, a special event, or a casual day out, What2Wear has you covered.

 Explore our curated collection of clothing items, mix and match effortlessly, and save your favorite combinations for future reference.
-With smart features like personalized recommendations and weather-based suggestions, What2Wear ensures that you always look and feel your best, no matter the occasion.
+What2Wear ensures that you always look and feel your best, no matter the occasion.

 Join the What2Wear community today and discover a new way to express your style with ease.